 Artificial Intelligence Will Power the Future of Work

 Artificial Intelligence (AI) is a hugely broad term and there has been some stretching of the definitions used in many areas.
-However, the Future Decoded expo floor showed how the power of the Microsoft services can be integrated simply in to the workplace.
+However, the Future Decoded expo floor showed how the power of the Microsoft services can be integrated simply into the workplace.
 Bots were everywhere but as functional and useful mechanisms rather than the theoretical ideas of last year.
-There were several talks on Cognitive Services and how these can be built in to custom applications to better power intelligent applications.
-One example was how Flex delivered Flex Concierge which was announced at the conference and offered a one stop bot for all your internal needs.
+There were several talks on Cognitive Services and how these can be built into custom applications to better power intelligent applications.
+One example was how Flex delivered Flex Concierge which was announced at the conference and offered a one-stop bot for all your internal needs.
 This was built on the Microsoft Bot Framework and allowed you to leverage your own bots as well as others from enterprise tools.
-If you are interested in how bots can help, Ballard Chalmers can help demonstrate how they can be built specific to your business needs.
+If you are interested in how bots can help, Ballard Chalmers can help demonstrate how they can be built specifically to your business needs.

 New Ideas Are Key to the New Microsoft

 Talking of new ways of working, it is obvious at Future Decoded that Microsoft wants to shift the way people have often thought of the organisation as just building services around existing ideas.
 It announced the Quantum Computing initiative recently at the Ignite conference and there were more talks on some of the details of this.
 For many, the details of how Quantum Computing is lost on them (and we are not even going to try and address them here!) but the interesting capabilities are around running large scale algorithms in a fraction of the time.
 Classical computing runs through calculations one at a time with performance improvements made by adding more ways to calculate or speeding up the calculations.
 Quantum Computing takes a different approach, considering all outcomes and picking up the correct one.
 How?
 Well, hopefully, Microsoft can answer that!